 Maine will elect one U.S. Senator and two members to its U.S. House delegation.

-ME-2 is an open seat; no women have reported campaign finance information for the race.
+ME-2 is an open seat; no women have reported campaign finance information for this race.

 This statistic is the average total amount raised to date from individuals (including self-financing).